Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-illness-of-intellect/chapter-1.md

 Her parents used their bag of money and considerable influence to have the gates opened.
 Catia wasn't sure _why_ her parents were this influential, but she was _glad_ they were.
 They owned lots of land.
 But why?
 Why were pieces of land the property of one animal?
 Her father and mother never actually seemed to _be working_?

 Aria herself flew out to meet them.
-A good sin?
+A good sign?
 Her wings were so long they often scraped the floor while walking.
-Her eyes were almost too large for her head, and she wore three glasses on top of each other.
+Her eyes were almost too large for her head, and she wore three pairs of glasses on top of each other.
 She used to be much larger, a Giant Owl, but something had shrunk her size over the years.
 Perhaps it was simply her old age.

 The coach door was opened.
 Cold wind blew over Catia's body and made the tingling more severe.
 She was carried outside and presented like a newborn lamb---hopefully not for slaughter.